AmayaGS/AmayaGS.github.io/_pages/about.md

 ## Research Interests

-My research interest lays in developing deep learning strategies adapted to integrating diverse forms of biomedical data, such as imaging, "multi-omics" and clinical patient records.
-I focus on Graph Neural Network approaches, seeking to leverage their flexibility to help identify patient sub groups and define areas of therapeutic.
-I also have a particular interest in immune mediated inflammatory diseases (IMIDs), such as rheumatoid arthritis, psoriasis, lupus, and Sjögren's syndrome.
+My research interest lays in developing deep learning strategies for multi-stain histopathology data and paired transcriptomics.
+I focus on Graph Neural Network approaches, seeking to leverage their flexibility and abilitity to integrate diverse, high dimensional data.
+I concentrate on immune mediated inflammatory diseases (IMIDs), such as rheumatoid arthritis and Sjögren's syndrome.

 ## News

+* 📢 Our work [Going Beyond H&E and Oncology: How Do Histopathology Foundation Models Perform for Multi-stain IHC and Immunology?](https://arxiv.org/abs/2410.21560) was accepted for presentation at the NeurIPS 2024 workshop on [Advancements In Medical Foundation Models](https://aim-fm-24.github.io/NeurIPS/)!
+Check out the :newspaper: [paper](https://arxiv.org/abs/2410.21560) and :star: [code](https://github.com/AmayaGS/ImmunoHistoBench)

 * 📢 Come join us on 21st March at our workshop on [Responsible AI](https://sites.google.com/view/responsible-ai)!
 We have an amazing line-up of speakers and panelists 🌠